-SMETS and CHTS only require DLMS COSEM certification on the ESME.

-DLMS COSEM objects (or functionality equivalent to them) are required to deliver the ESME functionality defined in the Use Cases in a consistent way but should not be accessible via the ESME’s HAN interface (i.e. it is internal functionality).
+The Technical Specifications only require DLMS COSEM certification on the ESME and the SAPC.DLMS COSEM objects (or functionality equivalent to them) are required to deliver the ESME / SAPC functionality defined in the Use Cases in a consistent way but should not be accessible via the Device’s HAN interface (i.e. it is internal functionality).

 General Requirements